 Jeni has taught ESL for several years in the U.S. and in China.
 She possesses a Masters of Second Language Teaching degree from Utah State University and a BA in Linguistics with a TESOL certificate from The University of Utah.
 She has lived in 4 countries and traveled to about 20 countries and half the states.
 She enjoys traveling, learning about languages and cultures, and spending time with family and friends.
 She loves teaching at ELI.

-Wendy Coyle has a B.F.A. in Fine Art from the University of Iowa and a B.A. in International Studies from the University of Utah.
-She is currently finishing a M.A. in Applied Linguistics at the University of Utah.
-She taught EFL in Thailand for one year and ESL at the English Skills Learning Center in Salt Lake City for eight months before coming to work at ELI in March, 2008.
-She has lived in Salt Lake City for thirteen years with her husband and two children.
-Her interests include learning languages, reading, art, traveling, and soccer.
+Wendy Coyle has a B.F.A. in Fine Art from the University of Iowa, a B.A. in International Studies from the University of Utah, and a M.A. in Applied Linguistics at the University of Utah.
+She taught EFL in Thailand for one year and ESL at the English Skills Learning Center in Salt Lake City for eight months before coming to work at ELI in 2008.
+She grew up outside the U.S. and never lived in one place for more than five years until she came to Salt Lake City where she has lived for many years with her husband, two children, and a cat.
+Her interests include learning languages, art, traveling, and outdoor recreation.

 Randall S. Davis, a graduate of Brigham Young University in Spanish Education and a M.A. in TESOL, has taught ESL for the past thirteen years in the U.S. and Japan.
 In his free time, Randall develops his own personal site, Randall's ESL Cyber Listening Lab, an online listening lab featuring streaming audio and video technology.
 Randall enjoys spending time with his wife and kids, roughing it in the outdoors, and doing family history research.